mlaroy/mikelaroy.ca/src/posts/ipom-case-study.md

 ## Initial purpose: make it faster

-Shira was initially in need of a solution to the slow speed site was suffering from.
+Shira was initially in need of a solution to the slow speed her site was suffering from.
 It took _ages_ to load, even on fast internet connections.
 In order to find the right solution, I performed an audit of her site in order to determine what her main issues were.
 To get an initial baseline, I took a look at Google's Pagespeed Insights tool to see what the situation was:

 ![google page speed desktop](images/psi-desktop.png)
 ![google page speed mobile](images/psi-mobile.png)

-As you can see, we definitely have some issues here.
+As you can see, we definitely had some issues here.
 Thankfully, tools like this can reveal a lot of what is going on, though not necessarily why - that would be completely dependent on the configuration settings of everything from your web server, to your content management system or framework, or your front-end code.

 I kept digging.
 [YSlow](http://yslow.org/) was able to tell me the breakdown of the spread of assets being pulled into a given page: